 Buying a property can be both exhilarating and frightening at the same time, yet it’s a time you need to be attentive to the small print – in the Sale and Purchase agreement.

 We have recently been working with several purchasers and their lawyers who are fighting to withdraw from the sale and purchase agreement because of the small print, so we thought it worth drawing it to your attention.

-Such is the common place of building reports, the latest addition of the Sale and Purchase agreement now has a building clause written in it.
+Such is the commonplace of building reports, the latest edition of the Sale and Purchase agreement now has a building clause written in it.
 If you tick the building clause box on the front of the agreement, you are agreeing to clause 9.3 of the general conditions.
-This clause sets out the ground rules for the building clause; however it does have a hook you need to be aware of and it’s the hooks in the clauses you might want to look at.
+This clause sets out the ground rules for the building clause; however, it does have a hook you need to be aware of and it’s the hooks in the clauses you might want to look at.

 We note we are building surveyors not lawyers; whenever you have a legal matter we always recommend you check with your lawyer.